 Why This Matters

-The Washington Post's description of Ayatollah Khamenei as 'avuncular' with an 'easy smile' in his obituary has sparked controversy, highlighting the complexities of reporting on sensitive international figures.
+The Washington Post's description of Iran's Supreme Leader Ayatollah Khamenei as 'avuncular' with an 'easy smile' in his obituary has sparked controversy, highlighting the challenges of portraying authoritarian leaders in a nuanced light.

 In Week 9 2026, General accounted for 181 related article(s), with UK Politics setting the broader headline context.
 Coverage of Other decreased by 1 article(s) versus the prior week, but remained material in the weekly agenda.